Biden’s plan to rev up the electric car market is complicated by battery supplies

 Ford and VW had been SK’s main customers — Ford for its popular F-150 and VW for its MEB brand.
 Now, the companies will have to find an alternative supplier during a surge in industry demand.

 But that’s not easy.
 Electric vehicles are judged, in part, by the quality of their batteries.
-“It’s not the kind of thing where you can flip a switch and go to different chemicals and different costs,” one industry executive said.
+“It’s not the kind of thing where you can flip a switch and go to different chemicals and different costs,” said one industry executive, who spoke on the condition of anonymity because he was not authorized to speak.
 Moreover, he said, “we need all the battery supply we can get,” and “there is more than enough business” for both LG and SK.

 SK has lined up prominent advocates to press its case.
 One, former deputy attorney general Sally Yates, said the factory should stay open to avoid disrupting the American economy and the fight against climate change.
 She said the two South Korean firms should fight it out in U.S. District Court, where LG is already suing SK.